DhaneshRamesh/email-delivery-aws-smtp/README.md

 ```
 - The template lives at `alembic/script.py.mako`.
 Metadata is pulled from `src.db.models.Base`.
 - Keep migrations committed so environments stay in sync.
 On first deploy, run `alembic upgrade head` against your target DB (ECS task, EB app, etc.).
+- Alembic reads `settings.database_url`, so it will target the same Neon/PostgreSQL database as the app.
+- Status: confirmed working against Neon (PostgresqlImpl) with all revisions applied and tables present.

 ## Running the Stack
 - **API**: `uvicorn src.api.app:app --reload`